This page is designed to answer the following questions:

 ‘Evidence-Based Practice (EBP) requires that decisions about health care are based on the best available, current, valid and relevant evidence.
 These decisions should be made by those receiving care, informed by the tacit and explicit knowledge of those providing care, within the context of available resources’

-Evidence must be authoritative sources and could include government policy documents, peer-reviewed research papers, studies and statistics.
+Evidence must be obtained from authoritative sources that could include government policy documents, peer-reviewed research papers, studies and statistics.
+Simply quoting something that you have found on the Internet from a non-authoritative source is not reliable evidence.

 By using the best available data to inform your actions and decisions, you will be able to justify the things that you have done as part of your job role as well as make well-founded decisions that have better outcomes for service users.